tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 ## Purpose

-The package `mapping_based_calibrator` allows extrinsic calibration between 3d lidar and 3d lidar sensors, as well as baselink and 3d lidar sensors used in autonomous driving and robotics.
+The package `mapping_based_calibrator` allows extrinsic calibration between 3d lidar and 3d lidar sensors, as well as `base_link` and 3d lidar sensors used in autonomous driving and robotics.

 ## Inner-workings / Algorithms